amblount/amblount.github.io/master.md

 ## How does this help me?
 Hopefully after viewing all of this you are interested in watching the film.
 Please watch the film, it's available on Amazon Prime Video.
 It is a heavy film if you are black girl especially a black girl who has attended a PWI (primarily white institution), and I get it, it's hard to talk about some of the micro-aggressions that you experience on campus because some of them make you uncomfortable, but this is why I created this resource.
 I want you to be able to come to this page and scroll around to find something that might hit home with you.
 Some resource, like a blog post, or a theme that you might decide to unpack in therapy on your own.
 I want this to be a plce to start because this is something I didn't have when I was fresh into the workforce and I was trying to understand cross-cultural communication and adulting as a black female.
 It's hard out there, so don't go alone.

-### Resources
+## Resources
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9hjfeOkyfqA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Podcasts
+### Podcasts
 - the read
 - the Bakari sellers podcast
 - the friendship zone
 - still processing
 - hella black podcast

-YouTube

-## Black YouTubers That Made My Year Great
+### Black YouTubers That Made My Year Great

 Personally I am inspired by so many forms of content and so many different people, but black YouTubers have really made 2021 possible for me and some of the content really changed my perspective and gave me some validation that I needed in adulthood.
 There are some stories that have gone untold for too long and perspectives in mainstream, (read white) society that are not based on facts or reality.

 I understand the impact and significance of music and musical artists but, a lot of times these artists are just make believe and they are singing songs about experiences that don’t pertain to their own lives.

 I think young people are interested in role-models or other humans who have experienced something and found a way to deal with it.
 They want to learn from these experiences.
+I know for a fact that we need more representation, or a braoder set of representatives that give a range of blaack female experiences.
+So often black females are hypersexualized in mainstream media and it becomes difficult for people from other racial groups who do not come across normal black women to understand out perspectives or empathize with ouur points of view.
+This is why it has been so important for me to stay in touch with these communities who are speaking up and explore the ideas and experiences of other black women who are doing something besides just remaining oppressed.
+Too often so many of us are all consumed with with work and keeping up with capitalism that we don't have time to explore alternative points of view and learn new things.

-### Kidology
+#### Kidology
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HaCEUrVJfTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Fab Socialism
+#### Fab Socialism
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yOck0QzHCzo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### KAI Foster
+#### KAI Foster
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aq6YWy07_1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I found Kai a bit late in the year and I hate that.
 She was an undergraduate student at an HBCU, Howard when she started her channel.
 I had no idea how relatable her content could be.
 She had conversations with her female peers about men and her male peers about sports and academia.
 She has talked a lot about mental health and experimenting with drugs.
 She is human 2.0, I love her ability to express her feelings

-### As TOLD by KENYA
+#### As TOLD by KENYA
 <iframe width="560" height="315" src="https://www.youtube.com/embed/U-77wjcHWrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Kenya was a 3rd year law student, but decided to drop out of law school after having a lot of success on YouTube and purchasing a home.
 Her content is so relatable.
 She is like the voice of reason in the black community having a very close thumb on black twitter at any given point in time and is able to share why some mainstream event or statement from some god awful celebrity is just that, trash.
 It’s refreshing.
 Join her patreon community

-### CAMRYN Elise
+#### CAMRYN Elise
 <iframe width="560" height="315" src="https://www.youtube.com/embed/x5aySAM7R4k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 My girl Cam, she is just a wonderful explainer of the tik tok mess and cultural appropriation.
 It is clear she has been the one black person in a white space for a while, just like me,